HMS-Data-Club/python-environments/README.md

 Once PyCharm is installed, you can use it to open the file `scripts/ml-workflow.py`.
 If PyCharm asks you to create a new project, select yes.

-Once inside PyCharm, open up the terminal and select the `command prompt` option under the `∨` menu:
+Once inside PyCharm, open up the terminal.
+If you are on Windows, make sure to select the `command prompt` option under the `∨` menu:
 ![selecting the command prompt](figures/cmd_prompt.png) This is a unix terminal emulator built into PyCharm, which should allow everyone to have the same command line interface.